 Simon Fidelis Luyenga is a Tanzanian born independent photojournalist and documentary photographer; his work has been featured in publications including Suddeutsche Zeitung, Mail & Guardian, Die Zeit, Rinse and exhibited in Galleries.
 In 2018 he was awarded a honourable mention in East Africa Photography Award, by Uganda Press Photo Award in Kampala, Uganda.
 2015 he was commissioned in an exhibition “Now you see me now you don’t” at the Grand Cinema in Mannheim Germany.

-Luyenga is currently based Tanzania: working in independent projects and Agence France Presse (AFP) stringer.
+Luyenga is currently based Tanzania: working in independent projects and a stringer photographer.
 His intention is to use photography as medium of expression to enlighten problems in a society, hoping in advance to bring about social change.